ptalon91/MU-Net/README.md

 # MU-Net
-This is an implementation of our paper: MU-Net: A multiscale unsupervised network for remote sensing image registration.
+This is an implementation of our paper: A Multi-Scale
 ![Proposed Framework in the Paper](https://github.com/yeyuanxin110/MU-Net/blob/main/githubPic/MU-Net.png)
 ## Preparation
 Our code is performed in Pytorch 1.8.0 basis on Python 3.8.